Enegnei/AppleVsFBI/AppleVsFBI.md

 ![iCloudbackup](https://pbs.twimg.com/media/CbfRFpiUkAA07La.png)

-+ On December 2nd, 2015, Farook and his wife Malik killed 14 people and injured 22 at the Inland Regional Center in California during a San Bernardino County Department of Public Health training session/ party.
-They were pursued by police and died hours later in a shoot-out.
-The iPhone now in question (a 5C with iOS9) was found by law enforcement in a Black Lexcus IS300.

 + [Within 24 hours of the phone being confiscated](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.fflQoRn36), someone reset the passcode on the phone.
 The FBI's recent motion to compel Apple confirms the passcode was reset *while in government custody*